5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ### Removing/Disabling boot-args
 After macOS Ventura is installed and OCLP's root patches have been applied in Post-Install, remove or disable the following boot-args:

 - `ipc_control_port_options=0`: ONLY when using a dedicated GPU.
-You still need it when using the Intel HD 4000 so Firefox and electron-based apps work.
+You still need it when using the Intel HD 4000 so Firefox and electron-based apps will work.
 - `amfi_get_out_of_my_way=0x1`: ONLY when using a dedicated GPU.
 If your system won't boot afterwards, re-enable it.
 - Change `-amd_no_dgpu_accel` to `#-amd_no_dgpu_accel` &rarr; This disables the boot-arg.
 Disabling this boot-arg is a MUST when using AMD GPUs, since it disables the GPU's hardware acceleration if active.
 - Change `nv_disable=1` to `#nv_disable=1` &rarr; This disables the boot-arg.
 Disabling this boot-arg is a MUST when using NVIDIA GPUs, since it disables the GPU's hardware acceleration if active.